The Third Rainbow Girl

-The Third Rainbow Girl: The Long Life of a Double Murder in Appalachia is a nonfiction book by Emma Copley Eisenberg, published January 21, 2020 by Hachette Books.
+The Third Rainbow Girl: The Long Life of a Double Murder in Appalachia is a non-fiction book by Emma Copley Eisenberg, published January 21, 2020 by Hachette Books.
 The book follows the investigation of the murders of Vicki Durian and Nancy Santomero and provides commentary on how people in Appalachia are viewed.

 Plot

 The Third Rainbow Girl follows the true story of the murders of Vicki Durian and Nancy Santomero in Pocahontas County, West Virginia in June 1980 when the duo had been hitchhiking to the Rainbow Gathering.
 Though no one was prosecuted for the "Rainbow Murders" for 13 years, there were many suspected local residents who were "depicted as poor, dangerous, and backward."
 A local farmer was convicted in 1993 but was released when Joseph Paul Franklin confessed to the crime.
 Throughout the story's telling, Copley Eisenberg provides insight into the harmful stories told and believed about people who live in Appalachia.
 She also discusses how "this mysterious murder has loomed over all those affected for generations, shaping their fears, fates, and desires."